 Motorists will be sharing the spectacular Rim Rock Drive with bicyclists.
 Motorists and cyclists must follow posted speed limits.
 Do not pass cars or bicycles on curves.
-Read important regulations here.
+Please review regulations about the road before arriving.

 Be aware that there are three tunnels on Rim Rock Drive.
 There are two tunnels on the west side and one on the east side of the park.
 Please keep your vehicle lights and/or bicycle lights on while traveling through the tunnels.
-For more information, including lengths, heights, and widths of the tunnels please click here.
+Check out more information about the tunnels, including lengths, heights, and widths.

 Upon arrival, stop by the park visitor center for current information on everything from road conditions to hiking trails, camping, and ranger-led programs.
 Rangers and volunteers are available to answer questions and provide information regarding all aspects of safely visiting Colorado National Monument.

-The operates a bookstore in the park visitor center.
+The Colorado National Monument Association operates a bookstore in the park visitor center.
 Water, sunscreen, and hats are available along with a wide selection of books, maps and gift items.
 The store offers something for everyone, from the youngest to the most experienced visitor.

-Most park service sites are quite restrictive for your pets.
-Pets are not allowed on trails in the Monument.
-Please check out all of the regulations here.
-Nearby BLM and state lands are pet friendly and allow pets on trails.
+Pets are not allowed on any trails in the Monument.
+Please review the regulations about pets.
+Nearby Bureau of Land Management lands and state parks are pet friendly and allow pets on trails.
 Boarding kennels are located in Grand Junction and Fruita.
 Pets may not be left unattended in vehicles in the Monument.

 Accessible restrooms are located at the visitor center, Saddlehorn Campground, and Devils Kitchen Picnic Area.
-One accessible campsite is located in the campground.
+Two accessible campsites are located in the campground, numbers 5 and 70.
 Two picnic areas at the Devils Kitchen and the visitor center are accessible.
 Independence Monument View and Cold Shivers Point are accessible overlooks along Rim Rock Drive.

 The consumption of alcoholic beverages is prohibited in all areas of the Colorado National Monument, except for the following designated areas and times: